re-Isearch/re-Isearch/docs/re-Isearch-vs-Lucene.md

 around the Lucene engine.
 This study thus compares re-Isearch to Lucene.**

+# **Apache Solr**

+**Apache Solr is an open-source search server built on top of **Apache** Lucene that provides all of Lucene's search capabilities through HTTP requests.
+It has been around for almost a decade and a half, making it a mature product with a broad user community.**

+**Solr uses request handlers to ingest data from XML files, CSV files, databases, Microsoft Word documents, and PDFs. **It provides** native support for the Apache Tika library.**

+**A** **S**olr c**onfi**guration requires **at least 512 MB **of HEAP memory to allocate to instances.**

+**Solr is licensed with the Apache **2.0 **License. **It is an official Apache project.**

+# **ElasticSearch**

+**Elasticsearch is also an open-source search engine built on top of Apache Lucene.
+It extends Lucene's indexing and search functionalities using RESTful APIs, and it archives the distribution of data on multiple servers using the index and shards concept.
+Elasticsearch is completely based on JSON.
+It supports data ingestion from multiple sources using the Beats family (lightweight data shippers available in the ELK Stack) and Logstash.**

+**The default Elasticsearch configuration requires 1GB of HEAP memory.
+**

+**Elastic started off under the Apache 2.0 license but is now dual licensed under both the Elastic License and SSPL. **While the former disallows providing the software to third parties as a hosted or managed service, **SSPL **allows it but** requires anyone who wants to offer ElasticSearch as **a service **to either release all surrounding infrastructure as SSPL or get a commercial license. **

+# **Re-Isearch**

+**Re-Isearch is a reborn open-source search engine built on the basis of the Isearch open-source engine and IB (a proprietary fork). **

+**The default configuration requires **a minimum heap size 3x the size of the largest document it intends to index.
+It has run well on machines with virtual memory and as little as 8 MB RAM.**

+**The engine has, in various forms **(and using differing algorithms)**, been available since the 1990s **and was originally developed to provide structured field search **via the** NISO Z39.50 **protocol** (an international standard client--server, application layer communications protocol for searching and retrieving information from a database that dominates, **for example, the library world)** **. **Its **well established user community **was primarily in the **public sector **and included** many high profile projects such as the U.S. Patent and Trademark Office (USPTO) patent search, the Federal Geographic Data Clearinghouse (FGDC), the NASA Global Change Master Directory, the NASA EOS Guide System, the NASA Catalog Interoperability Project, the astronomical pre-print service based at the Space Telescope Science Institute, The PCT Electronic Gazette at the World Intellectual Property Organization (WIPO), the SAGE Project of the Special Collections Department at Emory University, Eco Companion Australasia (an environmental geospatial resources catalog), Australian National Genomic Information Service (ANGIS), the Open Directory Project and numerous governmental portals.**

+**The engine has a number of extensions that enables search functionality via ISO23950/Z39.50, OASIS SRU/W and OpenSearch REST API.**

+**Re-Isearch is licensed under the Apache 2.0 license.
+The Z39.50, SRU/W and other servers are licensed **under highly permissive MIT style licenses.
+Basically these means anyone has permission to use, copy, modify, distribute, and sell the software and its documentation, in whole or in part, for any purpose without fee.**

-# **Lucene **Comparison**
+# **Lucene **versus re-Isearch**

-Lucene is a very popular engine.
+Lucene is a very popular engine with a massive installed base.
 It is the motor behind ElasticSearch, Solr, Neo4j and many other products.
 To compare Lucene with re-Isearch is really to compare potatoes with fish.
 They have quite different histories, design considerations and goals.
 The following short sketch attempts, however, to outline a few points since we\'ve been asked.

 1. Design target